 During the summer, the average temperature of the water is a balmy 27 degrees.

-These two unique characteristics make the Mar Menor very safe for children and seniors alike.
+These two unique characteristics make the Mar Menor very safe for children and older people alike.

 However, there are plenty of jellyfish, and they are no joke, as they can be as big as a paella pan!